Skip to main content

 Ask for a theme table

-For example, ask: "Across these interview transcripts, find candidate themes about setup pain.
-For each theme, include supporting evidence, conflicting evidence, gaps, and citation status."
+For example, ask: “Across these interview transcripts, find possible themes about setup problems.
+For each theme, include text that supports it, text that conflicts with it, gaps, and citation status.”

 Theme table columnWhy it matters

-Gap or limitationShows where the source set is thin or the prompt needs narrowing.
+Gap or limitShows where the sources are thin or the question is too broad.

-Citation statusMarks which claims have been opened and checked before reuse.
+Citation statusMarks which claims you have opened and checked.

 Verify before reuse